-“This is different from a debit card or prepaid card, which both start with a set balance that you withdraw money from,” says Ruth Susswein, deputy director of national priorities for Consumer Action, a national nonprofit consumer-rights organization based in San Francisco.
+“This is different from a debit card or prepaid card, which both start with a set balance that you withdraw money from,” says Ruth Susswein, deputy director of national priorities for Consumer Action.
 “With a secured credit card, you won’t have access to your deposit.
 It’s there to give the bank security that you will pay the bill when it comes due every month.”

-Step two: Make the most of your card Since your payment history accounts for one-third of your credit score, you’ll want to be diligent in paying off your secured credit card balance in full, on time, every month.
-Not only does it help your credit score, but it saves you interest charges that would apply to any balance that’s carried over from month to month.
+Your payment history accounts for one-third of your credit score, so you’ll want to diligently pay off your secured credit card balance in full, on time, every month.
+Not only will this help your credit score, but it saves you interest charges that would apply to any balance you carry over from month to month.

-Also, make sure that your card issuer regularly reports your payment history to the three major credit bureaus.
+Because your secured credit card is a form of credit, activity on your account is reported to the three major credit bureaus.
 “That means there will be a record that shows you have access to credit and make your payments responsibly,” Susswein says.
 “That is what will give others confidence to lend you money in the future.”

-Step three: Enjoy the rewards of good financial management After you’ve managed your secured card wisely for 12 to 15 months, card offers will likely start appearing in your mailbox.
-Your issuer may even offer to switch you over automatically.
-When you make the switch, keep the good habits you established with your secured card going.
-Remember that any balance you carry over from month to month will be charged interest and if you carry a balance higher than 30 percent of your card limit, it can begin to affect your credit score.
-The best thing you can do is to pay your bill on time every month, paying off the balance in full if possible.
+After using your secured card responsibly for 12 to 18 months, you may start seeing offers for unsecured credit cards appearing in your mailbox.
+Your card issuer may even offer to transfer you over automatically.
+When you make the switch, keep the good habits you established with your secured card.
+Remember that any balance you carry over from month to month will be charged interest, and if you carry a balance higher than 30 percent of your card limit, it can affect your credit score.

-After you close your secured card, you’ll get back your deposit—with interest—and get on your way to an even brighter financial future.
+After you close your secured card, you’ll get back your deposit—and be on your way to a more financially confident future.